 Australia's national weather, climate and water agency provides trend maps and global time series illustrating climate change and variability.

 the national Government body responsible for administering legislation to reduce Australia’s carbon emissions and increase the use of clean energy.

-Climate Change in Australia a site showing how Australia's climate change has changed and may change in the future
+Climate Change in Australia is a site showing how Australia's climate change has changed and may change in the future.

 Commonwealth Scientific and Industrial Research Organisation (CSIRO) — Australia's national science agency provides up-to-date climate science and solutions for Australia.

-an independent US based organisation of leading scientists and journalists researching and reporting the facts about climate change. change and informs the public of key findings.
+is an independent US based organisation of leading scientists and journalists researching and reporting the facts about climate change and informs the public of key findings.

 World Meteorological Organization